-Implementation Method of Timing of Verification No. Mitigation Measures Action Verification Verification Responsible Person Date Noise MM NOI-1 Interior Noise Reduction Plan.
-Prior to issuance of a building permit, the following or equivalent noise abatement measures shall be clearly shown on the building plans: Condition of Approval Submittal of documentation Prior to issuance of building permit Project Applicant, Planning and Development Department - Building Windows & Glass Doors: First story facades facing 2nd Street require windows and glass doors with well-fitted, well-weather-stripped assemblies with minimum sound transmission class (STC) ratings of 34. & Planning Divisions Doors (Non-Glass): All exterior doors shall be well weather-stripped.
-Well-sealed perimeter gaps around the doors are essential to achieve the optimal STC rating. • Walls: At any penetrations of exterior walls by pipes, ducts, or conduits, the space between the wall and pipes, ducts, or conduits shall be caulked or filled with mortar to form an airtight seal.
-Roof: Roof sheathing of wood construction shall be per manufacturer's specification or caulked plywood of at least one-half inch thick.
-Ceilings shall be per manufacturer's specification or well-sealed gypsum board of at least one-half inch thick.
+Implementation Method of Timing of Verification No. Mitigation Measures Action Verification Verification Responsible Person Date Noise Interior Nation Deduction Disp.
+Drivets incurses of Condition of Cubacittal of Driente isource of Drain at Analianat MM NOI-1 Interior Noise Reduction Plan.
+Prior to issuance of a building permit, the following or equivalent noise abatement measures shall be clearly shown on the building plans: Condition of Approval Submittal of documentation building permit Project Applicant, Planning and Development Department - Building • Windows & Glass Doors: First story facades facing 2nd Street require windows and glass doors with well-fitted, well-weather-stripped assemblies with minimum sound transmission class (STC) ratings of 34. & Planning Divisions & Planning Divisions • Doors (Non-Glass) : All exterior doors shall be well weather-stripped.
+Well-sealed perimeter gaps around the doors are essential to achieve the optimal STC rating. • Walls: At any penetrations of exterior walls by pipes, ducts, or conduits, the space between the wall and pipes, ducts, or conduits shall be caulked or filled with mortar to form an airtight seal. • Roof: Roof sheathing of wood construction shall be per manufacturer's specification or caulked plywood of at least one-half inch thick.
+Ceilings shall be per manufacturer's specification or well- sealed gypsum board of at least one-half inch thick.
 Insulation with at least a rating of R-19 shall be used in the attic space. • Ventilation: Arrangements for any habitable

 Implementation Method of Timing of Verification No. Mitigation Measures Action Verification Verification Responsible Person Date room shall be such that any exterior door or window can be kept closed when the room is in use and still receives circulated air.
 A forced air circulation system (e.g. air conditioning) or active ventilation system (e.g. fresh air supply) shall be provided which satisfies the requirements of the Uniform Building Code.
-Biological F T= MM BIO-1 Migratory Bird Treaty Act.
-In the event that vegetation and tree removal should occur between January 15 and September 15, the Project Applicant shall retain a qualified biologist to conduct a nesting bird survey no more than 3 days prior to commencement of construction activities.
+Biological F Resources MM BIO-1 Migratory Bird Treaty Act.
+In the event that Condition of Submittal of Prior to issuance of Project Applicant, vegetation and tree removal should occur Approval documentation grading permit Project between January 15 and September 15, the Biologist/Planning and Project Applicant shall retain a qualified biologist Development to conduct a nesting bird survey no more than 3 Department - Planning days prior to commencement of construction Division activities.
 The biologist conducting the clearance survey shall document the negative results if no active bird nests are observed on the Project site or within 500 feet of the Project site during the clearance survey with a brief letter report, submitted to the City of Corona Planning and Development Department prior to the issuance of a grading permit, indicating that no impacts to active bird nests would occur before grading can proceed.
-If an active avian nest is discovered during the pre-construction clearance survey, construction activities shall stay outside of a 200-foot buffer around the active nest.
+If an active avian nest is discovered during the pre-construction clearance survey, construction activities shall stay outside of a 200- foot buffer around the active nest.
 For listed raptor species, this buffer shall be 500-feet.
 A biological monitor shall be present to delineate the boundaries of the buffer area and to monitor the active nest to ensure that nesting behavior is not adversely affected by the construction activity.
 The buffer will remain in place as long as the nest is considered active, as determined by a qualified on-site biologist.
 Prior to the commencement of grading activities and the issuance of any grading permits, results of the pre-construction survey and any subsequent monitoring shall be provided to the City of Corona Planning and Development Department.
-Condition of Approval Submittal of documentation Prior to issuance of grading permit Project Applicant, Project Biologist/Planning and Development Department - Planning Division